Legal Issues in Higher Education Conference

 The University of Vermont annually presents one of the nation’s premiere conferences focused on the diverse legal issues impacting all aspects of higher education.
-The conference spans two and a half days and includes multiple concurrent sessions, a large plenary session, welcome reception, networking lunches and vendor area.
+The conference spans two and a half days and includes multiple concurrent sessions, large plenary sessions, welcome reception, networking lunches and vendor area.

-You can attend the conference at UVM or it is available online via webstream.
+You can attend the conference at UVM or online via webstream.

 The program features leading experts in Higher Education Law, Student Affairs and Campus Public Safety.

 Through interactive sessions, panel discussions and informal networking opportunities participants learn practical approaches to complex legal situations.